 Not sure if diving is for you?
 Stay with us at Amed Beach Resort and try diving in the swimming pool with us free!

+Its easy to experience the vibrant marine life in Amed.
 Amed is ideal for a calm and gentle snorkelling experience which makes it perfect for families with water babies too!
-You’ll find a variety of coral species playfully circulating the reef, as well as an underwater temple which makes for great photo opportunities.
+There are several reefs just metres out from the coast that are perfect for snorkelling where you’ll find a variety of coral species playfully circulating the reef.
+There is even an underwater temple which makes for great photo opportunities.

 For a more adventurous snorkelling experience in Amed, there are several sites where it isn’t uncommon to see the likes of sea turtles and black tips sharks.
 Visit Lipah Beach or Selang Beach for the best chance of spotting these bigger species.